This policy was last updated on 12/01/2023.

 We also partner with ResearchGate to provide content syndication services.
 In order to facilitate this service we share author data, including name, institutional affiliation and Orcid ID with ResearchGate.
 ResearchGate act as a data processor in this regard and we have a data processing agreement in place.
 The legal basis to support this processing activity is GDPR, Article 6 sec.
 1 sent.
 1 lit. f GDPR, our legitimate interest in optimizing our services and extending the reach of our content

 This allows us to identify if the cookie banner is displayed, which choices you made and how to act upon those choices (Opt-in or Opt-out of cookie categories).
-These cookies are necessary for the website to function and cannot be switched off in our systems.
-They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences.
-To review your current settings please go to our Privacy Preference Centre.
+This cookie is necessary for the website to function and cannot be switched off in our systems.
+This is usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences.
 These cookies do not store any personally identifiable information.

 For statistical analyses we use web analytics services such as Google Analytics, collect information about the use of this site.